heidelbergah/CS3050-warmup/README.md

             * active_index_list (list): Tracked current index at each depth
             * parsed_list (list): A structured list to store parsed expressions and local operators.
         * Returns: (list); The structured list representing the parsed query

-    retrieve_query(parsed_input):
-        * Executes a query on Firestore based on the parsed query structure and retrieves matching cereal data.
-        * Params: parsed_input (list); Structured list of expressions and logic operators
-        * Returns: return_list (list); A list of cereal names that match the query

     execute_query(query):
         * Parses, executes, and prints the results of the user's query.